okrbest/okrbest-docs/source/about/out-of-band-collaboration.rst

 Out-of-Band Collaboration
 ==========================

-Out-of-Band (OOB) collaboration is a method of communication that occurs outside an organization’s primary business systems on a separate communications channel.
+Out-of-Band (OOB) collaboration is a method of communication that occurs outside an organization's primary business systems on a separate communications channel.

 This approach ensures teams can communicate and coordinate even when their main networks are compromised.
 Learn more about `key use cases <#key-use-cases>`__ below, and visit the Mattermost blog to learn how OOB collaboration helps you `maintain business continuity <https://mattermost.com/blog/out-of-band-communication-maintaining-business-continuity/>`_.

 Mattermost for OOB
 ------------------

-Organizations can use Mattermost as an OOB solution by either self-hosting their instance or leveraging Mattermost’s Cloud SaaS offering.
+Organizations can use Mattermost as an OOB solution by either self-hosting their instance or leveraging Mattermost's Cloud SaaS offering.

 Self-hosted
 ~~~~~~~~~~~~